BeeyondCereal

 Step 18: Place some or most of the buttercream into a piping bag and snip a large corner off of the end.
 You won't need a fitted tip for this part.

 Place cake on board.
-Pipe rim as dam.
+Pipe rim.
 Spread filling.
 Add second layer evenly centered above the first.

 Step 19: Place a layer of cake onto your cake board or display surface (Image 13).